Malaknourr/malaknourr/README.md

-# Hi there, I'm Malaknourr! 👋
+# Hi there, I'm MALAK NOUR ELHUSSIEN ! 👋

 Welcome to my GitHub profile!
 I'm a passionate Computer Science student at FCAI-CU with a focus on software development.
 I enjoy working on practical projects and solving complex problems that challenge my creativity and coding skills. 🚀